Amyotrophic Lateral Sclerosis (ALS)

-Because learning to use such a device at later stages of ALS may be harder, individuals are encouraged to discuss options with their MDA clinic team and speech therapist early on, in order to proactively plan ways to stay in the conversation.
+Because learning to use such a device at later stages of ALS may be harder, patients are encouraged to discuss options with their MDA Care Center team and speech therapist early on, in order to proactively plan ways to stay in the conversation.

-Studies have estimated the prevalence of depression in people with ALS to be anywhere from 0 to 44 percent.
-However, when carefully structured interviews were used, the rate was consistently 9 to 11 percent.
+Studies have estimated the prevalence of depression in people with ALS to be approximately 33 percent.6 However, when carefully structured interviews were used, the rate was consistently 5 to 15 percent.7

 According to the 2009 ALS Care Guidelines, there have been no controlled trials of treatment for depression in ALS, although there is consensus among experts that it should be treated.
 Many clinicians have found that antidepressants or anti-anxiety medication can have a positive effect.

-Drooling, also known as sialorrhea, is common in ALS, because of weakness of the muscles of the mouth and throat.
-The October 2009 American Academy of Neurology ALS Care Guidelines say that the oral medicationamitriptyline may be helpful in drying up saliva (thereby reducing drooling), as may injections of botulinum toxin type A into the salivary glands.
+Drooling, also known as sialorrhea, is common in ALS 8 because of weakness of the mouth and throat muscles.
+The October 2009 American Academy of Neurology ALS Care Guidelines say that the oral medication amitriptyline may be helpful in drying up saliva (thereby reducing drooling), as may injections of botulinum toxin type B into the salivary glands.
 (9,10,11) Other drugs that can be used to treat drooling are atropine, hyoscyamine, and glycopyrrolate.

 Recent evidence shows that maintaining one's weight may increase survival with ALS.
 Severe weight loss means muscle loss.
 Adequate fluid intake also is essential, for hydration, keeping saliva and mucus thin, and avoiding constipation.